Pavement licensing policy

 - a plan showing the location of the premises shown by a red line, so the application site can be clearly identified

-- a copy of a current certificate of insurance that covers the activity for third party and public liability risks, to a minimum value of £5 million
+- a copy of a current certificate of insurance that covers the activity for third party and public liability risks, to a minimum value of £5 million, and

 - any other evidence needed to demonstrate how our local conditions, and any national conditions will be satisfied.